zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * add a folder for the new minified files, which will be generated when visiting a page The previously minified CSS files will remain on the server until they expire, or until they’re deleted using the button “Delete all the files generated by minify”.

-= Can I defer CSS and JavaScript using WP-Optimize? = Yes, the newly added minification feature (a.k.a.
+= Can I defer CSS and JavaScript using WP-Optimize Cache? = Yes, the newly added minification feature (a.k.a.
 Minify) allows you to defer parsing of JavaScript and CSS.

 = Google's PageSpeed Insights says to leverage the font-display CSS feature to ensure text is user-visible while webfonts are loading.
-Can WP-Optimize do that? =
+Can WP-Optimize Cache do that? =
 Leveraging the font-display CSS feature is currently possible when using Google Fonts.
 The default parameter is "swap", but can be changed using the WordPress filter "wpo_minify_gfont_display_type".

 = When enabling minify, my site’s layout is broken.
 How can I fix it? =